Normal Labour and Birth: 14th Research Conference

 Kati Edwards (@KatiBYIL), poet: new poetry especially created for the conference.

 Venue and accommodation

-The conference venue is The Grange Hotel, Grange over Sands, Cumbria, which is situated on the fringe of the Lake District in beautiful surroundings.
+The conference was at The Grange Hotel, Grange over Sands, Cumbria, which is situated on the fringe of the Lake District in beautiful surroundings.